- 1 Things to do around Christmas in London

-- 1.1 Where to Stay in Fulham, London
+- 2 Where to Stay in London for your Christmas weekend

-- 1.4 Sloane Square and Duke of York Square
+- 5 Christmas shopping on King’s Road and Duke of York Square

-- 1.5 Visit the Saatchi Gallery for free!
+- 6 Visit the Saatchi Gallery for free around Christmas!

-- 1.9 Ice Skating at London’s Natural History Museum
+- 10 Ice Skating at Christmas at London’s Natural History Museum

-Want a quick winter break for holiday shopping in London, but don’t want to go overboard?
-For an element of quaint neighborhood charm, good value for money and a good dose of holiday festivities, head west!
-By west, I mean Fulham.
+Any way, are you looking for a quick winter break for Christmas shopping in London, but don’t want to go overboard?
+For an element of quaint neighborhood charm, good value for money and a good dose of Christmas festivities base yourself in Fulham, my neighborhood, and go from there.

-Fulham, in southwest London, flanks the more popular and pricey neighborhoods of Chelsea, South Kensington and Knightsbridge.
-This is where you’ll find the famous Harrods, Harvey Nichols and John Lewis Department Stores.
+Fulham, in southwest London, is a great place to situate yourself to easily see and do Christmas in London.
+This borough flanks the more popular and pricey neighborhoods of Chelsea, South Kensington and Knightsbridge, but it’s spitting distance from the famous Harrods, Harvey Nichols and John Lewis Department Stores.
 Great for window and Christmas shopping!

 From Fulham, you are a short bus ride, a few tube stops, or actually a very lovely walk away from these more ‘tarted-up’ neighborhoods.
 They have the best Christmas windows in London and shouldn’t be missed.
 If you base yourself in Fulham you’ll get a feel for a real London-living experience and be close to all the unique pre-holiday festivities.